sharajk/computational-framing/README.md

     -   Fine_tune: contains additional files to fine tune llama models in framing_llama

-    -   Predicted: contains all the annotated files
+    -   Predicted: contains all the annotated files ('Test' contains labels for 100 articles from the test set, and 'All' contains labels for all the 2224 relevant articles)

     -   Scores: contains files with the performance metrics for all the models